 This amber nectar is also bursting with fructose and glucose (around 80%), sugars that help our cells to harness water in the upper layers of our skin.
-Result: a well-moisturised, glowing complexion Known for its nourishing properties, honey also helps heal skin by boosting cell production and regeneration in the epidermis.
-Deeply nourishing and moisturising in nature, honey is perfect for dry skin treatment as it leaves us with radiant, baby soft skin, even if winter has left it in a leathery mess.
+Result: a well-moisturised, glowing complexion.
+Known for its nourishing properties, honey also helps heal the skin by boosting cell production and regeneration in the epidermis.
+Deeply nourishing and moisturising in nature, honey is perfect for dry skin treatment as it leaves us with radiant, baby-soft skin, even if winter has left it in a leathery mess.
 Those who have parched skin can derive maximum benefits from applying honey.

-Hormonal changes, a poor diet, sun, pollution and smoking cause our skin to produce sebum that can clog up our pores.
-And clogged pores means inflammation and spotty outbreaks.
-Thanks to its antiseptic, antibacterial and anti-inflammatory hydrogen peroxide content, honey is perfect for cleansing combination and oily skin.
+Hormonal changes, poor diet, excessive exposure to sun, pollution, and smoking can cause our skin to produce excess sebum that can clog up our pores.
+And clogged pores mean inflammation and spotty outbreaks.
+Thanks to its antiseptic, antibacterial, and anti-inflammatory properties, honey is also perfect for cleansing combination and oily skin.
 It banishes blemishes and leaves our skin squeaky clean.

 You can include honey in your dry skincare routine during winter in the following manner: